-If we look back over the past 30 years payroll automation has come a long way – back to the days of green-screen applications, or even paper based P11’s.
-We now have payroll solutions which calculate pay quickly, allow advanced calculations and complex scenarios including pensions auto enrolment and Real Time Information.
+If we look back over the past 30 years payroll automation has come a long way – from the days of green-screen applications, or even paper based P11’s.
+We now have payroll solutions which calculate pay quickly, allow advanced calculations and complex scenarios including pensions auto-enrolment and real time information.

 The automation maturity journey is key to understanding where your business applications are:

 Automation is the stage that many organisations are at.
 Automation is the technology by which a process or procedure is performed with minimal human assistance.
-For example – clicking the ‘calculate button’ on the payroll is performing a task that a human would otherwise do manually.
+For example, clicking the ‘calculate button’ on the payroll system is performing a task that a human would otherwise do manually.
 Automation in payroll is generally supported with workflows and with employee and manager self-service.

 Robotics is largely focused on increasing the day-to-day efficiency and effectiveness of the payroll function, freeing up the workforce to analyse the increased level of data that becomes available as a consequence of automation.
 RPA means ‘Robotic Process Information’.

-An example of robotics in action would be to complete missing data – for example if an employee entered their address but missed their postcode the system could identify that the data is missing, search for the correction and apply it to the solution.
+An example of robotics in action would be to complete missing data – for instance, if an employee entered their address but missed their postcode, the system could identify that the data is missing, search for the correction and apply it to the solution.

 Chatbots allow the HR and payroll team to provide instant, accurate responses to common queries.
 Automating the frequently asked queries frees up HR teams to personally handle the more complex queries.
 This enables them to respond and intervene quickly in sensitive situations.
-Examples of Chatbots in action can be seen on many websites with virtual agents – simple queries like “do you have a table for 4 at 7pm tonight” can trigger the bot to scan the application for the answer and present it to the chatter.
-In HR and Payroll questions such as how much am I getting paid this month, can I book annual leave for next Tuesday take the self service applications one step further.
+Examples of chatbots in action can be seen on many websites with virtual agents – simple queries like “do you have a table for four at 7pm tonight?” can trigger the bot to scan the application for the answer and present it to the chatter.
+In HR and payroll, questions such as “how much am I getting paid this month?” and “can I book annual leave for next Tuesday?” take the self-service applications one step further.

 Should you be worried if you don’t feel you have automation in your processes?
-In some ways I would say yes – as over reliance on individuals to manage complex processes is never good, but if you have automation but not necessary true AI at this stage I wouldn’t be too concerned.
+In some ways I would say yes – as over-reliance on individuals to manage complex processes is never good, but if you have automation but not necessarily true AI at this stage, I wouldn’t be too concerned.
 Early adopters will pave the way for which types of AI employees like to interact with.